Create data sources

 | DB Password | The password of the data source. |

 | Access Region | Only required when accessing the data source through the connection address.
-Choose the region closest to the location of your data source to effectively reduce network latency. |
+Select the region closest to your data source location to effectively reduce network latency. |

-| Environment | Select based on the actual business purpose of the data source, as an environmental identifier for the data source.
-The default provides PROD and DEV environments, and also supports you to create a custom environment.
-Note: Under the organization mode, the database environment can also be applied to permission policy management.
-For example, the default Prod Admin role only supports access to data sources in the PROD environment and cannot access data sources in other environments.
-For more information, please refer to Manage Roles. |
+| Environment | Select the environment that matches the business purpose of this data source.
+NineData provides PROD and DEV by default, and you can create custom environments.
+Note: In organization mode, database environments can also be used for permission policy management.
+For example, the default Prod Admin role can access only data sources in PROD.
+For more information, see Manage Roles. |

-| Encryption | Whether to use SSL encryption to access the data source.
-If the data source enforces SSL encryption connection, this switch must be turned on, otherwise, the connection fails.
-Click the switch on the right to turn on or off encrypted transmission.
-Some data source types can click the > on the left side of Encryption to expand detailed configuration.
-Note: Different types of data sources support different options, please refer to the console. |
+| Encryption | Choose whether to connect with SSL encryption.
+If the data source requires SSL, enable this switch or the connection fails.
+Use the switch on the right to enable or disable encrypted transmission.
+For some data source types, click > to the left of Encryption to expand advanced settings.
+Note: Supported SSL options vary by data source type.
+See the console for the available options. |

 Supported database types include: